Camino Frances Day 3 – Zabaldiki to Puente la Reina

 Great service

-I hope you enjoyed reading about the walking stage on Day 3 – Zabaldiki to Puente La Reina.
+I hope you enjoyed reading about the walking stage on the Camino Frances Day 3 from Zabaldiki to Puente La Reina.
+It was a really great days walk.

-To follow our journey read about our travels on Day 4 – Puente La Reina to Azqueta.
+To follow our journey read about our travels on the Camino Frances Day 4 – Puente La Reina to Azqueta.

 Free Camino packing List